 How do I leave a tip?

-2. By submitting it online.
+2. Submit it securely online.
 Go to p3tips.com and fill out the form to submit a tip online.

-3. By downloading the app.
+3. Download the app.
 Search for “P3 Tips” in the Apple App Store or Android Market (Google Play) Store.

 When you use any of these methods, you will be given a unique tipster number.
-This number should be kept secret and recorded as it is how you will be able to follow up on your tip to either add additional information or check to see if there was a reward.
+This number should be kept secret and recorded as it is given.
+This is the only way you will be able to follow up on your tip to either add additional information or check to see if there was a reward.
+There is no exceptions to this.

 What happens next to my tip?